ComCom report - competition not working well in building supplies market

 But the commission has stopped short of recommending breaking up any businesses in the sector, saying "vertical integration" of businesses in the industry did not appear to be a factor affecting competition over the longer term.

-Proceedings were planned to be brought this year to enforce the law, Rawlings said.
+Proceedings were planned to be brought this year against one business to enforce the law, Rawlings said.

 Referring to rebates, she encouraged builders to invoice their customers at the true price they had paid for goods and be "truthful" about what they were paying when they invoiced their customers.